gauravjagpal/plan-et-continentally/README.md

 ## Future Features
 - Add a share feature to send posts to friends
-- Add more filters, such as a city
+- Add more filters, such as a continent and city
 - Add a collaboration feature so you can add friends to your trip section the idea of this section is for a user to be able to plan their trip with friends
+- Add a way a user can reset their password

 # Technologies Used